Italy: The Dolomites, Bolzano to Ora

 Show Itinerary:

-Upon arrival at the Innsbruck Airport, make your own travel arrangements to your hotel in Bolzano, Italy.
-For details, refer to your VBT Handbook.
+Upon arrival at the Verona Airport, make your own travel arrangements to your hotel in Bolzano.

 The Parkhotel Laurin is centrally located in Bolzano alongside a pretty green park, within walking distance of the railway station.
 A stroll through this capital of South Tyrol reveals onion-domed churches, pastel-hued townhouses, and riverside bike paths.
 Admire the Gothic and Romanesque churches in the medieval city center and enjoy Tyrolean cuisine in one of the city’s many fine restaurants.